Eugene Fiume (2625)

 ||+1 416 978-5472

-Eugene Fiume is Professor and past Chair of the Department of Computer Science at the University of Toronto, where he also co-directs the Dynamic Graphics Project.
-He is Director of the Masters of Science in Applied Computing programme, is Principal Investigator of a $6M CFI/ORF project on the construction of a digital media and systems lab, and is a Fellow of the Royal Society of Canada.
+Eugene Fiume is Dean of the Faculty of Applied Science at Simon Fraser University.
+He is past Professor and past Chair of the Department of Computer Science at the University of Toronto, where he is part of the Dynamic Graphics Project.
+He is past Director of the Masters of Science in Applied Computing programme, and is a Fellow of the Royal Society of Canada.

 Following his B.Math. degree from the University of Waterloo and M.Sc. and Ph.D. degrees from the University of Toronto, he was an NSERC Postdoctoral Fellow and Maitre Assistant at the University of Geneva, Switzerland.
 He was awarded an NSERC University Research Fellowship in 1987 and returned to the University of Toronto to a faculty position.
 He was Associate Director of the Computer Systems Research Institute,and a Visiting Professor at the University of Grenoble, France.
 He has been a member of various boards, including the Scientific Advisory Board of GMD, (Bonn, Germany) and of the Max Planck Centre for Visual Computing and Communication (Saarbrucken, Germany); the Board of Directors of TrueSpectra Inc. (Toronto) and of Tucows Inc. (Toronto); the Board of Directors of CITO (Ottawa); the Advisory Boards of CastleHill Ventures, PlateSpin, BitFlash, TrueSpectra (acquired by Adobe), OctigaBay Systems (acquired by Cray Systems), and View22 Technology Inc., and Intel Science and Technology Center for Visual Computing (Santa Clara). and the Executive Advisory Board of the IBM Lab in Toronto.
 He is currently on the Technical Advisory Board of TandemLaunch Ventures, NGRAIN Corp., Datifex, and Arius Technologies.